17YuvrajSehgal/SyntheticLogGeneration/synthetic_log_gen/README.md

-# Synthetic Log Generation Framework
+# TraceSynth — Diffusion Model & Constraint Repair

-This package implements a **Transformer-based Diffusion Model** for generating synthetic kernel execution traces.
-The system learns complex temporal and structural patterns from real LTTng kernel traces and generates realistic synthetic traces that preserve statistical properties while maintaining validity constraints.
+This package implements the **Transformer-based diffusion model** at the core of **TraceSynth** (Stage 2), together with the constraint validation and repair modules (Stage 3).
+The model learns complex temporal and structural patterns from real LTTng kernel traces and generates realistic synthetic traces that preserve statistical properties while maintaining validity constraints.

 ---